Super food? Or just another food fad?

 He also says there are many fluoride toothpastes and mouth rinses that will help reduce dental disease.

 In 2013 a new standard for nutrition, health and related claims became law under the Australia New Zealand Food Standards Code.
-Companies have three years to comply with the standard.
-From January next year all claims must be scientifically substantiated.
+The standard stated that all claims must be scientifically substantiated.
 As well, any food making a health claim must meet nutrient profiling scoring criteria (NPSC): it can’t be too high in saturated fat, sugar or sodium.

 We’re concerned many claims being made for coconut oil don’t stack up – and because coconut oil is high in saturated fat it does not meet the NPSC and it should not be permitted to make health claims.
 We’ve passed our concerns on to the Ministry for Primary Industries, responsible for enforcing the Australia New Zealand Food Standards Code in New Zealand.